chriskaschner/Udacity_ML_Nanodegree/Project 5 - Brand Recognition/Report/project_report.md

 ![NikeCrop](NikeCrop.png "An Example of Image Cropping")

 Adobe Lightroom was used to load, crop, and export images in both the Altra and Nike categories.
-The resulting images can be seen in the second dataset.
+The resulting images were used to supplement both datasets.

 #### Model Level
 The model itself handles data preprocessing steps including: